saurabhp75/saurabhp75.github.io/_notes/scikit.md

 ```

 ## Logistic regression for binary classification
-Logistic regression outputs probabilities
+Logistic regression outputs probabilities.
-If the probability ‘p’ is greater than 0.5:The data is labeled ‘1’
+- If the probability ‘p’ is greater than 0.5:The data is labeled ‘1’.
-If the probability ‘p’ is less than 0.5: The data is labeled ‘0’
+- If the probability ‘p’ is less than 0.5: The data is labeled ‘0’.

 For eg. see code below :
 ```python